-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 In the UK, for instance, the group paid for some "end-user" items such as yacht charters and designer clothes, but most of the £24m (€27m) they spent there went on "trade" items such as IT equipment or diesel generators, while Smurfs broke it up into some parcels smaller than £20,000.

-And the fact the Belgian case goes back over a decade does not make it out of date because under Belgian law money-laundering is a "perpetual offence".
+The fact the Belgian case goes back over a decade does not make it out of date because under Belgian law money-laundering is a "perpetual offence".

 "The money is always changing hands, acquiring more value, and with every subsequent transaction, a new crime is deemed to have been committed," a contact, who asked not to be named, at the CTIF-CFI in Brussels, Belgium's financial crime unit, said.